maestroh/maestroh.github.io/_posts/2017-05-19-guidance-for-new-software-developers.md

 You'll hear a lot about using best practices when writing your code.
 It's hard to remember best practices when you use a technology for the first time.
 You're trying to build something new and make it nice when you create and follow best practices.
 It's like trying to remodel your kitchen and keep it clean at the same time.
 Forget that!
 Write bad code.
 Understand it.
 Make it work.
 Clean it up later.
 You'll move faster and it will be much less stressful.

 ## Refactor
+After you've written that ugly code, it's time to clean up.
+It's called "refactoring" in software lingo.
+Get into the habit of rewriting your code.
+You would never consider a rough draft of a paper to be final copy.
+The same thing goes for code.
+Your ugly code is a rough draft.
+Now that it's  all written and working, it's time to refactor and to focus on best practices.
+You know what to write because you've spend the time understanding the code.
+You can now focus on making it look nice without having to worry too much about how to make it work.

 ## Write Tests